efeminella/backbone-eventbroker/README.md

 ## EventBroker API
-Provides a general purpose Event Broker implementation to Backbone based on the Backbone Events API.
+Provides a general purpose Backbone Event Broker implementation  based on the Backbone Events API.
 The EventBroker can be used directly to serve as a centralized event management mechanism for an entire application.
 Additional, context specific, namespaced brokers can also be created in order to provide unique brokers within a particular part of an application.

 ### Basic Usage
 The `EventBroker` can be used directly to publish and subscribe to events of interest: